scleradb/scleradb.github.io/docsrc/setup/components.md

 In keeping with the provisions of the GNU General Public License version 2, the source code for this component is available for download at the [Sclera repository](https://s3.amazonaws.com/scleradb.releases/com.scleradb/sclera-weka_2.9.3/1.0.140115-BETA/srcs/sclera-weka_2.9.3-sources.jar).

 *This component is an OPTIONAL extension.
 As such, this component's license does NOT affect your use of any other Sclera component, or the core Sclera platform.*

-<a class="anchor" name="sclera-mahout"></a>
-### Sclera - Apache Mahout Connector
-This component enables Sclera to train [classifiers](http://en.wikipedia.org/wiki/Cluster_analysis) on large amounts of data, and also to score new data using the trained classifier from within SQL queries.

-With this component, the classifier can be trained in just one line of code.
-Due to the online (single-pass) nature of the [underlying training algorithm](https://cwiki.apache.org/confluence/display/MAHOUT/Logistic+Regression), the classifier can be trained on arbitrarily large datasets.

-Scoring new data using the trained classifier gets done using a simple SQL operator (Sclera's extension) that seamlessly embeds within your SQL query.

-The component uses the [Apache Mahout](http://mahout.apache.org) library, which is downloaded automatically as a part of the installation.
-While the current version of this component only supports online classification, later versions will support additional capabilities provided by Apache Mahout.

-Please refer to the [ScleraSQL Reference](../sclerasql/sqlextml.md#sclera-mahout) document for details on using the component's features in a SQL query.

 <a class="anchor" name="sclera-matcher"></a>
 ### Sclera - Regular Expression Matcher